fethalen/phylopypruner/README.md

 sequence alignment (MSA) in FASTA format and a Newick tree or, the path to a directory containing multiple trees and alignments.

 **Example 1.** Providing a single corresponding tree and alignment.
+In this case monophyletic masking will be performed by choosing the sequence with the shorter pairwise distance to its sister group and paralogy pruning will be done using the largest subtree (LS) algorithm.

 ```bash
 python -m phylopypruner --msa <filename>.fas --tree <filename>.tre
 ```

-**Example 2.** Run PhyloPyPruner on every MSA and tree pair within the directory within `<path>`.
+**Example 2.** Run PhyloPyPruner for every MSA and tree pair within the directory in `<path>`.
 Don't include orthologs with fewer than 10 OTUs, remove sequence shorter than 100 positions, collapse nodes with a support value lower than 80% into polytomies, remove branches that are 5 times longer than the standard deviation of all branch lengths and remove OTUs with a paralogy frequency that is larger than 5 times the standard deviation of the paralogy frequency for all OTUs.